daniel-pape/nyc-ml-app/README.md

 to Elasticsearch including their timestamp.
 * Kibana can be used to visualize these data on a map.
-* Make the clustering model available for online prediction: we run a Kafka consumer, which processes events from topic named `request`.
+* Make the clustering model available for online prediction: we run a Kafka consumer, which processes events from topic named `requests`.
 Such an event is represented by a file path, specifying a JSON file containing pickups.